 Thomas Donuts & Snack Shop

 We also loved the donuts at Thomas Donut & Snack Shop.
 My little guy couldn’t resist the chocolate maple bacon donut!

 The Yard Milkshake Bar

 I saved the best for last, and while I already noted the food selections above, milkshakes deserve their own mention.
-I have to confess that when I Googled Panama City Beach and read about the milkshake bars there, it sealed the deal.
+When I Googled Panama City Beach and read about the milkshake bars, it sealed the deal.
 I made it my mission to try at least a few different shops out to find out for myself which was the best.
 In the end, the competition wasn’t even close.
 The rightly Insta-famous The Yard Milkshake Bar blew me away.
 Did I mention I went back twice?
-The milkshakes are not cheap – $22 CAD for a shake, but it was a inevitable treat and, if I lived nearby, I can see how this could become a habit.
+The milkshakes are not cheap – $22 CAD for a shake, but it was a inevitable treat and, if I lived nearby, I can see how The Yard could become a habit.

 Panama City Beach with Kids

 All in all, the greatest thing about our Panama City Beach vacation is that it felt like a vacation.
 Although there’s no shortage of things to do in Panama City Beach, Florida, nothing was planned.
 Nothing felt hurried.
 There were no crowds.
 And, unlike many trips I take with the family, I did not need a vacation when I got back from my vacation.